 Author Guidelines

-Thank you for choosing Tinombala: Journal of Social Sciences and Arts Education.
+Thank you for choosing Tinombala: Journal of Social Sciences and Education.
 To ensure a smooth review process, please follow these instructions carefully.
-Manuscripts that do not adhere to these guidelines may be returned for technical correction before undergoing peer review.
+Manuscripts that do not adhere to these guidelines may be returned for technical revision prior to peer review.

 1. Submission Preparation Checklist